ONSdigital/Statistical-Method-Specifications/editing_and_imputation/imputation/ratio_of_means/methodological_specification.md

 is then multiplied by the predictive value, to calculate an imputed value for a target record.
 This predictive value can either be the target variable value from the contributor's predictive record (if available) or an auxiliary variable.
-When the imputation link is mutltiplied by the redictive record, the predictive record can take any response type (i.e. response, imputed or constructed value).
+When the imputation link is multiplied by the predictive record, the predictive record can take any response type (i.e. response, imputed or constructed value).

 The following imputation types comprise the complete method: